d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 192.168.0.100 dev vxlan1 lladdr 02:42:c0:a8:00:64 PERMANENT
 ```
 The entry is flagged as PERMANENT which means it is static and was "manually"
 added and not the result of an ARP discovery.
-What will happen if we create a
+What happens if we create a
 second container on docker0?
 ```
 docker0:~$ docker run -d --ip 192.168.0.200 --net demonet --name C1 debian sleep 3600